askvictor/mineclass/README.md

 Not heavily tested yet!
 Please report any issues!

 ## Installation
-Native apps coming soon!
+Grab the Windows executable from [releases](https://github.com/askvictor/mineclass/releases), or run from source; you'll need to install python 3.7+, and pyqt5 and pyqtgraph; or just `pip install -r requirements.txt`

-For now, you'll need to install python 3.7+, and pyqt5 and pyqtgraph; or just `pip install -r requirements.txt`
+I can't provide a Mac version as I haven't got a Mac to create an executable; if anyone wants to contribute, feel free (it's all built in cross-platform Python and Qt, so _should_ work)

 ## Usage
 - Start MineClass